-A. Aneesh is the Senior Director for International Affairs and Outreach in the Center for International Education and Associate Professor of Sociology and Global Studies at the University of Wisconsin, Milwaukee.
+A. Aneesh is the Senior Director for International Affairs and Outreach and Professor of Sociology and Global Studies at the University of Wisconsin, Milwaukee.
 Previously, he taught in the Science and Technology Program at Stanford University (2001-04).
 He is the author of two books, Virtual Migration: The Programming of Globalization (2006) and Neutral Accent: How Language, Labor and Life Become Global (2015), and co-editor of two books, Beyond Globalization: Making New Worlds in Media, Art, and Social Practices (2011) and The Long 1968: Revisions and New Perspectives(2013).
 He has received awards and grants from many institutes, including the McArthur Foundation, Social Science Research Council, Population Council, and the School for Advanced Research in Santa Fe.
 He is a member of the editorial boards of three sociology journals, and has written for newspapers such as the Milwaukee Journal Sentinel, San Francisco Chronicle and the Times of India.
 Currently, he is working on a global citizenship project.

 Douglas Savage serves as producer of International Focus, the Institute’s weekly Public Television series.
 He also oversees IWA’s other media initiatives and coordinates the annual Fireside Forum lecture series.
 He is a member of the Board of Directors of the Metropolitan Milwaukee Chamber of Commerce World Trade Association and the Statewide International Education Council.
 Previously, he served as Assistant Director of the Institute for Global Studies, a UW System faculty and curriculum development office.
 Prior to that, he was Midwest Regional Director of the National US-Arab Chamber of Commerce, and has held senior positions in other Washington-based NGO’s.
 He holds a Master’s Degree in Middle Eastern Studies from the University of Chicago, and has done graduate study at Yarmouk University in Irbid, Jordan.